CFG Bank Arena: 1960s–1970s

 The venue also hosted Led Zeppelin several times through the early 1970s.
 A couple of scenes from the Led Zeppelin concert film The Song Remains the Same were filmed backstage.
 On June 13, 1970, The Jimi Hendrix Experience played the Civic Center with a last-minute decision to visit from New York and sold out.
 This was noted to be one of the best performances of the whole 1970 tour and was one of the last shows Hendrix played before his death a few months later.
 Chicago performed at the Civic Center on September 4, 1971, the month before the release of their fourth album, Chicago at Carnegie Hall.
 Elvis Presley played the Civic Center twice: Tuesday, November 9, 1971, 8:30pm (wearing the Red Lion Suit) and again on Sunday, May 29, 1977, 8:30pm (wearing the Mexican Sundial Suit), less than three months before his untimely death.
 Both shows were complete sell-outs.
+The 1977 show is notable because Elvis abruptly left the stage for nearly 30 minutes, leaving his band and backup singers to perform.
+When he returned he joked that "nature called".
+Elvis appeared to be in discomfort for the rest of the show.
 The Grateful Dead's performance on September 17, 1972, was recorded and later released as Dick's Picks Volume 23.
 It contains the complete concert, except for the encore, which was "One More Saturday Night".
 It contains the longest CD version of "The Other One", to date, at nearly 40 minutes long.

 In 1974, the World Team Tennis (WTT) Baltimore Banners played their home games there in their only season.
 World No. 1 player Jimmy Connors was on that team.
 After Connors defeated Ken Rosewall in Wimbledon they played each other at the Arena in a rematch.
 Billie Jean King and John Newcombe both played at the Arena, with their respective WTT clubs.

 The Civic Center was host to the 1974 and 1975 MEAC men's basketball tournament.
 In 1975, professional basketball returned briefly with the Baltimore Claws of the American Basketball Association (ABA).
 The Memphis Sounds relocated to Baltimore following the 1974–75 ABA season and were first called the Baltimore Hustlers, before changing their name.
 Troubled financially from the start, the Claws folded after three road exhibition games.